-A properly structured franchise system gives business owners an alternative method for business enterprise growth.
-Converting to a franchise system takes some time, effort, and financial resources, but once the franchise system is properly set up, a business owner can focus on finding the right people to utilize their own resources and assets to expand the reach of the owner's brand into new markets.
+A properly structured franchise system in the United States gives business owners an alternative method for business enterprise growth.
+Converting to a franchise system takes some time, effort and financial resources, but once the franchise system is properly set up, a business owner can focus on finding the right people to utilize their own resources and assets to expand the reach of the owner's brand into new markets.